oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 cd $CB_STATE_DIR
 </copy>
 ```
-From this directory, you can run the init script to initialize the cluster:
+From this directory, you can run the init script to initialize the cluster and create a namespace, and secrets not related to the operator, but to the cloudbank application:
 ```bash
 <copy>
 ./init-cluster.sh